 - Are sales challenges different for small businesses, SMEs, and large enterprises?

 There are a variety of challenges that businesses face, but the further these interviews went the easier it became to identify recurring problems.
 The most common themes are presented in the next chapter.

 The most common problem was companies lacking structure in their sales culture, and having no common practices nor a documented sales process.
 The lack of structure and process creates for example the following symptoms:

 - Inability to generate new leads

 - Inability to accurately identify the target market

 - Deals keep slipping and bouncing

-Another big issue related to quick fixes is that there is no actual focus on changing behaviour.
+Another big issue related to quick fixes is that there is no actual focus on changing behavior.
 Change doesn’t happen overnight and there is no quick fix to lack of structure and process.
-Organizations need to align their sales process with actual behavioural change.
+Organizations need to align their sales process with actual behavioral change.
 And the change needs to happen both on an organizational and on a personal level.